Global Oil Markets Could See Glut in 2025 on Slowing Demand Growth: IEA

 With President-elect Donald Trump expected to reverse various environmental policies and regulations from the current administration, analysts believe that domestic output could increase significantly amid record production.

-Rob Thummel, the senior portfolio manager at Tortoise Capital Advisors, projects production will grow between 300,000 and 500,000 barrels per day.
-At the same time, he says, the oil and gas industry will look to take a balanced approach to drilling activity.
+Rob Thummel, senior portfolio manager at Tortoise Capital Advisors, projects that production will grow by between 300,000 barrels and 500,000 barrels per day.
+At the same time, the oil and gas industry will seek to take a balanced approach to drilling activity, he said.

 “We believe that economics not politics will prevail,” Thummel said in a note emailed to The Epoch Times.
 “U.S. oil and gas producers will look to maintain capital discipline and to ensure that global oil and natural gas markets remained balanced and avoid being oversupplied.”